uktrade/data-store-service/README.md

 docker exec -it data-dss_web-1 make run_tests TEST=<tests/test_directory>
 ```

 ## Configuration

-Environment variables are typically not used directly in the code, but via [app/config/defaults.yml](app/config/defaults.yml), exposed via the `flask_app.config` object.
+Configuration is done by environment variables, but these are typically not used directly, but via [app/config/defaults.yml](app/config/defaults.yml), exposed via the `flask_app.config` object.

 When developing locally, environment variables can be placed in the `.env` file.